Our Father’s Relational Priorities—Amplified

 The illustrations below depict the differences between the relational connectedness of the earliest followers of Jesus and congregations which have small groups today:

 The second purpose for fellowship in homes as extended spiritual family parallels the purpose of the clan in Hebrew society.
 An individual belonged to a family, a family to a clan, the clan to a tribe, and the twelve tribes made up the nation of Israel.
 Home fellowship families function like clans to provide personal care for the individual and family, and link them to the larger and less personal relationships.
 Through the load-bearing nature of fellowship families in homes, members can support one another to increasingly trust God as well as respond as His instrument to answer needs as they fulfill the 54 one-anothering passages (love one another, serve one another, etc) in the Newer Testament.
 And marriages and families that have been torn apart by death or divorce can be nurtured in the extended family of the home fellowship.
 Within this safe environment, mentoring and role modeling by the faithful who have lived their lives for Christ can guide those younger in their walk with their Lord.
+It is in the home fellowship that older men of wisdom shepherd our Father’s children, representing Him in their care.
+Older women instruct younger women in being Christ-like wives and mothers.

 God is restoring sacrificial, load-bearing love to the body of Christ through these extended spiritual families.
 Remember, ancient Israel was a pattern for relational progression.
 Following this pattern, the collective Church—the people Jesus has called out of the world's system, values and goals—is built on the individual, family, home fellowship family, congregation, and congregations throughout a city or nation and beyond.
 This relational model can equip congregations of fellowship families to impact their neighborhoods, business realm, government, and ultimately their nation and the world.
 Restoration Ministries International equips those who love and follow Lord Jesus to live out the relational intimacy and spiritual power of the center three layers of the Diagram.
 From these three relational priorities flow the outworking that impacts greater spheres of influence in the world at large.
 Are YOU being stirred by the Spirit to take action in your own relational realm based on what you're learning from this?
 Please, check out the many free resources on our website that will help equip you on your own life pilgrimage!